Amed Rosario Player Props: Guardians vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.02 team ERA ranks 11th among all league pitching staffs.
+- The Rangers' 3.98 team ERA ranks 11th across all MLB pitching staffs.

-- Heaney gets the start for the Rangers, his 18th of the season.
-He is 5-6 with a 4.71 ERA and 93 strikeouts in 86 2/3 innings pitched.
+- Perez gets the start for the Rangers, his 18th of the season.
+He is 7-3 with a 4.81 ERA and 60 strikeouts in 91 2/3 innings pitched.

-- The left-hander last appeared on Saturday against the Washington Nationals, when he went three innings, allowing seven earned runs while giving up eight hits.
+- The lefty's last time out came on Monday, July 3 against the Houston Astros, when he threw 1 1/3 innings, surrendering six earned runs while allowing six hits.

-- In 17 games this season, the 32-year-old has amassed a 4.71 ERA and 9.7 strikeouts per nine innings, while allowing a batting average of .242 to opposing hitters.
+- The 32-year-old has put up an ERA of 4.81, with 5.9 strikeouts per nine innings, in 17 games this season.
+Opponents are hitting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.